latent-to/taohash-proxy/README.md

 - **REST API**: Statistics API on port 8888 with bearer token auth
 - **ClickHouse Database**: Time-series storage with automatic data lifecycle
 - **Worker Tracking**: Individual worker performance metrics and share validation
 - **Hot Configuration Reload**: Update pool settings without restarting.
 This is useful when validators want to change pools without disrupting miner operations.
+Check api.md for more details.
 - **Share Difficulty**: Creates the share header and calculates actual difficulty of the submission.
 This is used in scoring.

 # Configuration